strong schools

 Regular budget deficits have been temporarily masked by one-time COVID relief funds.
 The district is currently operating with a deficit of $4-5 million, placing all programs, services, and long-term sustainability at risk.

-Every department feels the strain-staff and teacher morale decline, basic classroom needs such as supplies and photocopies are cut back, and larger class sizes limit the quality of instruction.
+When resources run thin, every department feels the strain-staff and teacher morale decline, basic classroom needs such as supplies and photocopies are cut back, and larger class sizes limit the quality of instruction.
 The district risks losing public trust.

 CCUSD is the backbone of culver city’s economy - AND IT’S SOMETHING WE CAN’T AFFORD TO LOSE.

-These challenges put some families toward private schools, reducing average daily attendance and weakening the sense of community.
+These challenges push some families toward private schools, reducing average daily attendance and weakening the sense of community.
 Over time, the consequences extend beyond the classroom - threatening the district’s long-term stability, community engagement, and even local property values.

 stable and predictable funding

-Unlike state or federal funding, which can fluctuate based on budgets and economic and political conditions, parcel taxes provide consistent, locally controlled revenue.
+Unlike state or federal funding, which can fluctuate based on budgets and economic and political conditions, sliding-scale parcel taxes provide consistent, locally controlled revenue.
 This stability can help CCUSD plan long-term programs and staffing with more confidence.

 FLEXIBILITY IN USE, PRIORITIZING SCHOOLS’ NEEDS

-Parcel tax funds are locally generated and locally governed, meaning the CCUSD decides how to use them.
+Sliding-scale parcel tax funds are locally generated and locally governed, meaning the CCUSD decides how to use them.
 Potential uses include:

-• Maintaining or reducing class sizes
+Maintaining or reducing class sizes

-• Retaining high-quality teachers and staff
+Retaining high-quality teachers and staff

-• Enhancing technology and safety
+Enhancing technology and safety

-• Supporting art, music, and enrichment programs
+Supporting art, music, and enrichment programs

-• Funding extracurricular or special education programs
+Funding extracurricular or special education programs

 community investment for our future

-Passing a parcel tax that benefits CCUSD can signal that the community values education and is willing to invest in its future.
+Passing a sliding-scale parcel tax that benefits CCUSD can signal that the community values education and is willing to invest in its future.
 This can strengthen local engagement and even enhance property values, since high-performing schools are a major factor in neighborhood desirability.

 SUCCESS STORY